zuzu101/web_service/README.md

 ---

-Built with **Laravel 12.x** - The latest and most powerful version of Laravel framework.
+Built with **Laravel 11.x** - The stable and widely-adopted LTS version of Laravel framework.

 ⭐ **Star this repository if you find it helpful!**